Home | Browse Topics | Jobs, benefits & flats | Employment conditions and protections | Health and safety protections

 Health and safety protections

-Your employer has a general duty to protect your health and safety at work, as far as this is reasonable.
-They also have some more specific duties, like making sure machinery and equipment is safe, and making sure you have the training and supervision you need.
+Your employer has a general duty to protect your health and safety at work as far as reasonable.
+They also have some more specific duties, like making sure machinery and equipment are safe for use and making sure you have the required training and supervision.
+This section covers the minimum standards around these duties.

 These health and safety duties apply not just to your physical work environment but also to your psychological work environment.
 This could cover issues like work-related stress and fatigue resulting from heavy workloads, deadlines, shift work or overtime.

-Who’s protected by the health and safety laws?
+Am I protected by health and safety at work laws?

 The main protections of the Health and Safety at Work Act cover the following people: